Fiserv/developer-studio-support/docs/release-notes/2022/may.md

 ### May 19, 2022

 #### Enhancements
-- The page header has become consistent throughout pages that have one.
+- All page headers have been updated with the same consistent look.
-- The capability to set the default example for an endpoint, in the Sandbox on the API Explore page, has been enabled.
+- The ability to set the default example for an endpoint, in the Sandbox on the API Explore page, has been enabled.

 #### Fixed
-- The direction in which card carousel is sliding by the previous and next controls has been corrected for Mobile application.
+- The direction in which the card carousel is sliding, by the previous and next controls, has been corrected for the Mobile application.

 <br>